martin-deploy-2/how-i-would-k8s/README.md

 * If the developers publish a container image, your pipleline can be triggered by the events of their container registry, and package the Helm chart normally.
 If you don't like the stock version of a container image, you can make your own image using the stock image as a base.
 In this case, a human can consciously update the base version, or this task can be left to the pipeline.

-* If the developers publish a Helm chart, you can point the Argo Applications to their Helm repository directly, this is what I am doing for Argo CD itself, or extend the stock chart by wrapping it an Umbrella Chart.
+* If the developers publish a Helm chart, you can point the Argo Applications to their Helm repository directly, this is what I've been doing for Argo CD itself, or extend the stock chart by wrapping it an Umbrella Chart.
 Similar to the container image, either a human or an automated pipeline can update the version of the dependency chart.

 Using the container base image and the chart dependencies, you can end up with two pairs of contaimer image and chart for one application.